Compilation Flow

 Coroutines are like functions that allow suspension and resumption (much like what

-).
+happens with Python's yield).
 Coroutines maintain their state (i.e. local variables, position in the

 function, yielded value) in a coroutine frame.
 Coroutines in LLVM are indeed also like